 As described by The Natural Stone Institute, onyx is a frequently translucent and generally layered, cryptocrystalline calcite.
-It is a sedimentary rock that is usually deposited in cold water solutions often in the form of stalagmites and stalactites in caves.
-It is through this formation method that cryptocrystalline is created and the size and uniformity of these crystals is what contributes to the classic translucent property of onyx stone.
+Onyx is a sedimentary rock that is usually deposited in cold water solutions, often in the form of stalagmites and stalactites in caves.
+Through this formation, cryptocrystalline is created and the size and uniformity of these crystals is what contributes to the classic translucent property of onyx stone.

 Dating back to the Egyptians, onyx was used to create bowls and other decorative elements and nowadays onyx is commonly used to create jewelry, decorative surfaces, and wall materials.
 The unique patterns and striations, in addition to a wide range of colors, make onyx the perfect material to add a dramatic focal point to a space.
 One of the many appeals of nature’s beautiful onyx is that it has the ability to be backlit due to its unique translucent properties.
 When a slab of onyx is able to be backlit, it is able to take on a completely new life, showcasing the unique veining while adding additional ambiance to a space with a subtle glow.

 The key to backlighting is using the correct LED panels to ensure an even coverage of light and eliminating any “hot spots.”
 To further analyze key tips when it comes to backlighting, we connected with the backlighting expert himself, Patrick Dwyer from Knema LLC (dba LuminousFilm), and picked his brain so you can backlight with confidence.
 Read on.

 Q. What do you need to consider before lighting a Countertop?
 Power source?
 Size?
 Material?
 Is there anything that is different about lighting a wall verses a countertop?

 A. Actually, not really.
 As long as you are mounting the panels to a surface and securing them with something like mirror clips, or c-channel you should be fine.